OldhamMade/oldhammade.github.io/_drafts/life-rules.md

 31. When faced with decisions, try to look at them as if you were one level up in the organization.
 Your perspective will change quickly.
 32. A person who is nice to you but rude to the waiter, or to others, is not a nice person.
 (This rule never fails).
 33. Never be afraid to try something new.
 Remember, an amateur built an ark that survived a flood while a large group of professionals built the Titanic!
-34. The qualities of leadership boil down to confidence, dedication, integrity and love.
+34. The qualities of leadership boil down to confidence, dedication, integrity, and empathy.